developer-friendly/blog/docs/posts/0003-kubernetes-the-hard-way.md

 !!! tip "Ansible Variables"

-    As you may have noticed, incide every `vars` file, we can use the values from other variables.
+    As you may have noticed, inside every `vars` file, we can use the values from other variables.
 That's one of the many things that make Ansible so powerful!

 ### Step 4: Encryption Configuration